UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_rackham.md

 except that a remote (instead of a local) address needs to be specified.
 `rsync` can be used in scripts for regular file transfer.
-However, `rsync` shines by providing a so-called 'delta' file transfer: when you transfer files twice, `rsync` will only tranfer the files that have changed.
+However, `rsync` shines by providing a so-called 'delta' file transfer: when you transfer files twice, `rsync` will only transfer the files that have changed.
 This is ideal for backups.

 See [Rackham file transfer using rsync](../software/rackham_file_transfer_using_rsync.md)